rylew2/portfolio-rylew/content/book/staffengineer.md

 -   **Start with the lightest weight solutions first** - only progress toward massive solutions as earlier efforts fail to scale.
 Quick fixes provide valuable learning experiences.
 Celebrate the removal of ineffective practices along the way.

--   **Adopt a performance engineer mindset to identify hotspots** - It's tempting when confronted with a quality problem to identify a process failure and subsequently suggest a process improvement (IE... we had a deployment cause an outage because a code author didn't correctly follow a code test process, so let's require tests with every commit).
+-   **Adopt a performance engineer mindset to identify hotspots** - When facing quality issues, it's tempting to pinpoint and rectify process failures (IE... we had a deployment cause an outage because a code author didn't correctly follow a code test process, so let's require tests with every commit).
 It's more important to identify the actual problem and hand than to implement fixes via process-driven accountability.
 Teams should adopt a `performance engineer's mindset` whereby they measure the system, identifying where the bulk of issues lie so you can focus on just that area. - Sometimes it's also better to just discard an issue rather than try to fix it

 -   **Align technical decisions with shared visions** - ensure you avoid centralizing decisions with one architect, and instead, use tools, onboarding and organizationl design to foster alignment